marshmallow-packages/zoho-desk/README.md

 composer require marshmallow/zoho-desk
 ```

+### Documentation

+The documentation for the Zoho Desk api can be found [here](https://desk.zoho.com/DeskAPIDocument):

 ### Configuration

 You need to fill in you `ZOHO_CLIENT_ID` and `ZOHO_CLIENT_SECRET` to be able to run the next step of the installation.
 If you know your `ZOHO_DEPARTMENT_ID` you can fill that in.
 If you don't, we have a command for you where u can list you departments and then fill it in.
 This can be run after you've run the auth command.